Whatsapp Me

 Noble Women Ancient Egypt - Egypt Tours Portal

-While ancient Egyptian society was patriarchal, noblewomen wielded significant influence within their households, the court, and religious institutions.
+While ancient Egyptian society was patriarchal, women in ancient Egypt, especially noblewomen, wielded significant influence within their households, the court, and religious institutions.
 Their roles included:

 • Estate Management: Noblewomen managed large estates, supervising workers and ensuring the smooth operation of agricultural production.